TrevorBrandtIT/configure-ad/README.md

 <p>
-Continued here.
-Thank you for following along!
+Continued <a href="https://github.com/TrevorBrandtIT/dns-intuition">here.</a> Thank you for following along!
 </p>
 <br />